-In 1775, Wythe joined Richard Henry Lee, Jefferson, Benjamin Harrison, Thomas Nelson Jr., Francis Lightfoot Lee, and Carter Braxton at the Continental Congress.
+In 1775, Wythe joined Jefferson, Richard Henry Lee, Benjamin Harrison, Thomas Nelson, Jr., Francis Lightfoot Lee, and Carter Braxton at the Continental Congress.
 Wythe became one of the signers of the Declaration of Independence.
 After returning to Virginia, Wythe played a role in creating the state's new constitution and served with Jefferson on the committee that revised Virginia's laws.
 Wythe also sat on the committee to design Virginia's seal.

 In 1779, Wythe assumed a professorship of law and policy at the College of William and Mary and remained there until 1789.
 He served as a judge on the High Court of Chancery and was elected as a Virginia delegate to the Constitutional Convention, but resigned due to his wife's illness.
-He died in 1806, apparently poisoned by his grandnephew, George Sweeney.
+He died in 1806, allegedly poisoned by his grandnephew, George Sweeney.